dinki/View-Assist/View Assist dashboard and views/README.md

 # To do

-* Look at both assisting and processing variants of the bar and popup (confirm that it is working in SA)
 * Use microphone type to set variables in variable template of dashboard
 * Give device id in YAML config so that device can have an area ??
 * Update all existing full screen views to take up all available space